abstractvector/contentry/README.md

 Expose WordPress through GraphQL

 # To Do
-- add all fields to typedefs and whitelist safe fields in config
 - write some documentation
 - add prepublish hooks to build before pushing to npm
 - push to npm